Cymric Cat vs Devon Rex: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Cymric Cat and Devon Rex is one of the most significant factors in choosing between these cats.
 Cymric Cat is characterized by a gentle, playful, loyal personality, while Devon Rex tends toward playful, mischievous, affectionate traits.
 In daily life, this means Cymric Cat owners typically experience a cat that leans toward gentle behavior, while Devon Rex owners find their cat more inclined toward playful tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither personality is objectively better — the right fit depends on your own temperament and how you live.

 Best for Families with Children